 The paper shows that financial fragility in housing finance started to grow from the late 1990s in the United Kingdom and the United States, and rapidly grew after the 2001 recession in the United States.
-France did not have as loose housing finance practices and so did not record an increase in financial fragility until the second part of the 2000s.
+France did not have as loose housing finance practices at that time and so did not record an increase in financial fragility until the second part of the 2000s.
 The index is also used to build a heat map similar to the one used by the International Monetary funds.
 The heat maps shows that financial fragility was abnormally high in residential housing from 2004 in the US, 2005 in the UK, and 2007 in France.
 Finally, the paper also provides a road map for future research on the construction of indexes of financial fragility.
-Notably, better datasets should be developed to measure the refinancing needs of different sectors of the economy, and the prevailing underwriting practices in the financial sector, in order to detect defensive position making needs and asset-based lending.
+Notably, better datasets should be developed to measure the refinancing needs of different sectors of the economy, and the prevailing underwriting practices in the financial sector.
+These datasets would be used to detect defensive position making needs and asset-based lending.

 The first part of the paper defines financial fragility in the context of Minsky’s framework.
 The second part of the paper presents the methodology used to develop the index.
 The third part of the paper presents the index for the household sector.
 The fourth part suggests some extensions and the final part concludes.